The tropical $n$-gonal construction: Tropical abelian varieties

 for all $\lambda \in \Lambda$ and $\gamma \in H_1(\Gamma, \ZZ)$.

 We now show that the pairing $[ \cdot, \cdot]$ on $X$ can be interpreted as integration as well.
-Indeed, let $\lambda \in \Lambda = \Omega^1_X$, which we view as the differential of an affine linear function $f$ on $X$.
-Choose the integration constant so that $f(0)=0$, then $f$ is linear and can be extended to a linear function on the universal cover $\Hom(\Lambda, \RR)$, namely
+Indeed, let $\lambda \in \Lambda = \Omega^1_X(X)$, which we view as the differential of a locally well-defined affine linear function $f$ on $X$.
+Choose the integration constant so that $f(0)=0$, then $f$ is linear and can be extended to a globally well-defined linear function on the universal cover $\Hom(\Lambda, \RR)$, namely

 Let $\gamma \in H_1(X, \ZZ) = \Lambda'$.
 Choose a piecewise smooth representative and lift $\ga$ to a path $\gamma' : [0, 1] \to \Hom(\Lambda, \RR)$ on the universal cover of $X$ going from 0 to some point $\lambda' \in \Lambda' \subseteq \Hom(\Lambda, \RR)$.
 Then $\int_\gamma \lambda = \int_{\gamma'} \lambda = F(\gamma'(1)) - F(\gamma'(0)) = F(\lambda') = \lambda'(\lambda)$.
 But now recall that $\Lambda'$ is embedded in $\Hom(\Lambda, \RR)$ as $[\cdot, \lambda']$.
 This shows that $[\cdot, \cdot]$ is just integration of 1-forms along closed paths, and Equation~\eqref{eq:compatibility_univ_property_Jac} is simply the change-of-variables formula for line integrals.
 Hence $\mu$ is a homomorphism of integral tori.